-This year, organizers of FlowerMart—Mt.
-Vernon’s annual spring fête known for its guests in garden hats and abundance of buds in bloom—are taking a more modern approach, billing the event as a celebration of “old traditions with a new twist.”
+Organizers of FlowerMart—Mt.
+Vernon’s annual spring fête known for its guests in garden hats and abundance of buds in bloom—have recently taken a more modern approach, billing the event as a celebration of “old traditions with a new twist.”

-In keeping with the updated motto, the 106-year-old gathering returns May 5-6 with extended hours, a more diverse live music lineup, and additional food and drink offerings.
+In keeping with the updated motto, the 107-year-old gathering returns May 4-5 with extended hours, a more diverse live music lineup, and additional food and drink offerings.

 “It’s changing,” says Karen Lease, the free festival’s president and director of operations.
-“We’re taking things that people love about FlowerMart and moving it forward into 2017 and beyond.
+“We’re taking things that people love about FlowerMart and moving it forward.
 But at the same time you don’t want to lose the flavor of FlowerMart.’”

 Even in the midst of such significant upgrades, there are some traditions that FlowerMart isn’t planning to forego any time soon.
 Among them, are the festival’s signature lemon peppermint sticks.

 “It’s become such an icon associated with FlowerMart that has carried on throughout the years,” Lease says.
 “We certainly don’t want to eliminate that.”

 Charm City’s classic sweet-and-sour treat—a simple concoction that uses a peppermint stick as an edible straw to suck up lemon juice—is a summertime staple that dates back to when the Women’s Civic League began hosting the festival in 1911.

 “What’s kind of neat about it is that combination of taste and smell,” Lease says.
 “It’s fun to watch people’s facial expressions—especially the kids.
 Because when they experience the sweetness of the peppermint sticks meeting that sour taste of the lemon and they’re like, ‘Oh my goodness.
 What is that?’”